RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 The model is also evaluated for robotics.
 It is post-trained on 62 hours of video from the Droid dataset.
 This model is then deployed on Franka arms.
 This is a tabletop arm with a fixed camera.
 The actions are end-effector commands.
 There are 7 degrees of freedom so that effector states can be represented by the 7D vector.
 The actions are changes in these states.
 These diffs are used to form commands.

-{% include figure.liquid loading="eager" path="assets/img/blog/jepa/action_conditioning.png" class="image-fluid mx-auto d-block" caption="" alt="V-JEPA Action-Conditioned Training" source="https://arxiv.org/abs/2506.09985"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/jepa/action_conditioning.png" class="image-fluid mx-auto d-block" caption="" alt="V-JEPA Action-Conditioned Training" source="https://arxiv.org/abs/2506.09985"%}

 The V-JEPA 2 encoder $$E(\cdot)$$ encodes each of the 16 frames into a feature map.
 We get 16 feature maps $$(z_k)_{k \in [16]}$$, where $$z_k := E(x_k) \in \mathbb{R}^{H \times W \times D}$$.
 With 16×16 patches, we get an output of size 16×16×1408.
 The feature maps are interleaved with the actions and states: $$(a_k,s_k,z_k)_{k \in [15]}$$.
 Note that we have 15 of these tuples since the actions are formed by the differences between states.